 Adult ADHD (attention-deficit/hyperactivity disorder)

-Adult attention-deficit/hyperactivity disorder (adult ADHD) is a mental health condition that causes inattention, hyperactivity and impulsive behavior.
+Adult attention-deficit/hyperactivity disorder (ADHD) is a mental health condition exhibited by difficulty maintaining attention, as well as hyperactivity and impulsive behavior.
 Adult ADHD symptoms can lead to a number of problems, including unstable relationships, poor work or school performance, and low self-esteem.

-ADHD has been called attention-deficit disorder (ADD) and hyperactivity.
-But attention-deficit/hyperactivity disorder is the preferred term because it describes both primary aspects of the condition: inattention and hyperactive-impulsive behavior.
+Attention-deficit/hyperactivity disorder (ADHD) has been called attention-deficit disorder (ADD) and hyperactivity.
+But ADHD is the preferred term because it includes the two main aspects of the condition: inattention and hyperactive-impulsive behavior.

-Many adults with ADHD aren't aware they have the disorder — they just know that everyday tasks can be a real challenge.
-Many adults with ADHD find it difficult to focus and prioritize, leading to missed deadlines and forgotten meetings or social engagements.
-The inability to control impulses can range from impatience waiting in line or driving in traffic to mood swings, outbursts of anger and troubled relationships.
-Many adults with ADHD have a history of problems at school and at work.
+Many adults with ADHD aren't aware they have it — they just know that everyday tasks can be a challenge.
+Adults with ADHD may find it difficult to focus and prioritize, leading to missed deadlines and forgotten meetings or social plans.
+The inability to control impulses can range from impatience waiting in line or driving in traffic to mood swings and outbursts of anger.

 All adults with ADHD had ADHD as children, even if it was never diagnosed.
-About 1 in 3 people with ADHD grows out of symptoms; about 1 in 3 continues to have symptoms that are less severe as adults; and about 1 in 3 continues to have significant symptoms as adults.
+Some people with ADHD have fewer symptoms as they age, while others continue to have significant symptoms as adults.

 Diagnosis of ADHD in adults can be difficult because certain ADHD symptoms are similar to those caused by other conditions, such as anxiety or mood disorders.
-To make it even more challenging, half of adults who have ADHD also have at least one other diagnosable mental health condition, such as depression or anxiety.
+And many adults with ADHD also have at least one other mental health condition, such as depression or anxiety.

 When to see a doctor